sara-nl/singularity-course/run-docker.md

     ```

 Image: An image  is an executable package that includes everything needed to run an application.
-Container: A container is a runtime instance of an image--what the image becomes when executed.
+Container: A container is a runtime instance of an image - what the image becomes when executed.

 * This command downloads a test image and runs it in a container.